 Garden City University also teaches students how to socialize with people, bringing them a positive impact.
 I believe that the way they educate students will eventually lead students to be leaders of the upcoming new era in the future.

 Garden City University is a 28-year-old institution and INTERDISCIPLINARY in nature.
-The University has eight Schools under it offering courses from Diploma to Bachelor to Post graduation to Phd.
+The University has eight Schools under it offering courses from Diploma to Bachelor to Post graduation to PhD.
 The university has students from 81 different countries and every state and union territory in India.
-The University has the Unique mix of Arts, Science and Management Education offered with Technology as the base.
-Be it Media studies, Life Sciences or Hotel Management, emphasis is on Practical education with the aid of technology tools to enhance learning and equip a student to work with the industry.
+The University has the unique mix of Arts, Science and Management Education offered with Technology as the base.
+Be it Media studies, Life Sciences or Hotel Management, the emphasis is on practical education with the aid of technology tools to enhance learning and equip a student to work in the industry.
 Not to mention GCU has the credit of awarding graduation certification to 28 Colonels of the Indian Army attached to the Corps of Military Police.

 The admission process is based on the courses offered at the UG and PG level.

 The student goes online, fills the application with required details and files the same online for registering for the programme of choice.
 This will be accompanied by paying a registration fee as mentioned in the application form.

 However, if the student needs any clarification, be it regarding the programme of choice or GCU as a University, entry criteria etc, the counsellors at the University are just a call away.